Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 The mental health team evaluated Alex.
 His physical examination was within normal limits, and a structured interview was conducted using the Clinician-Administered PTSD Scale for DSM-5 (CAPS-5).

-An assessment for PTSD diagnostic criteria revealed that Alex was directly exposed to a stressor when he was involved in the military mission that took the life of his fellow soldier and friend.
+An assessment for PTSD diagnostic criteria revealed that Alex was directly exposed to a stressor when he was involved in the bombing of his vehicle that took the life of his fellow Marine and friend.
 He was found to have:

 - One intrusive symptom (nightmares that he refused to discuss)